recoveryhub/2021-wanderers/periodical/MJ_E03_OP.md

 Secure, swift, they will send their thought where they will, and when they will.
 They will speak, each to the other, though the earth were between.
 They will range the past with their thought, and see it as in clear day.
-They will look on the Permian hills and mark the great ferns where they grew.
+They will look on the Permian[^7] hills and mark the great ferns where they grew.
 Leviathan and behemoth will they note in their wanderings.
 They will move through the colored forest, old haunt of the simian,
 While the rain patters on the leaves, and the red and green parrots sit disconsolate.